computer-assistance/bonusly-leaderboard/readme.md

  1. An active subscription to Bonusly for your organisation/team
  2. An API key is required and is easily setup using their API dashboard at https://bonusly.gelato.io/ (you must sign in to your developer account)
  3. PHP 5.6 or above
- 4. Composer
+ 4. Composer.
 Composer is a dependency manager for PHP.
-You can read more about composer from their official website.
-You can download composer from this link https://getcomposer.org/.
+You can read more about download composer from their official website at this link https://getcomposer.org/.
 We will not cover how to install composer here
  5. A Mysql database

 #### Installing project